streamobs.observed module#

 Bases: object

-Inject observational effects into stream data for a given survey.
+Inject observational effects into stream data for one or more surveys.

 Type: